XanaduAI/strawberryfields/doc/introduction/circuits.rst

     circuits/glossary

-In Strawberry Fields, photonic quantum circuits are represented as :class:`~.Program` objects.
+In Strawberry Fields, photonic quantum circuits are represented as :class:`~strawberryfields.Program` objects.
 By creating a program, quantum operations can be applied, measurements performed, and the program can then be simulated using the various Strawberry Fields backends.